 4. Improving the Employee Experience

 The customer experience (CX) and the employee experience (EX) are inextricably linked.
 Research shows that companies with excellent CX have employees who are 1.5 times more engaged and outperform their competitors by 147%.

 Focusing on the experience and journey of an employee during their company tenure is therefore of utmost importance—when employees feel they can’t engage in their roles, performance declines, absenteeism rises, and the customer experience suffers.

 This idea, famously championed by the Virgin Group’s Richard Branson, is an inversion of the traditional shareholder pyramid: employees first, customers second, shareholders third:

-It should go without saying, if the person who works at your company is 100 percent proud of the brand and you give them the tools to do a good job and they are treated well, they're going to be happy."Richard Branson, Founder of the Virgin Group
+It should go without saying, if the person who works at your company is 100% proud of the brand and you give them the tools to do a good job and they are treated well, they're going to be happy."—Richard Branson, Founder of the Virgin Group

-One of the best ways to provide this employee centricity is through journey mapping, a tactic regularly used for customers to visualize and improve their experience with a company.
+One of the best ways to provide this employee centricity is through journey mapping.
+This tactic allows customers to visualize and improve their experience with a company.

 When the concept is applied with an employee focus, however, it can help successfully recruit, retain, and foster advocacy among your top talent.
 What’s more, this idea is particularly relevant to the current work environment and the emergence of the remote workplace.